poseidon/matchbox/Documentation/bootcfg.md

       - name: default
         spec: default

-Machines are matched to a `Spec` by evaluating group matchers requirements by decreasing number of constraints, in deterministic order.
-In this example, a request to `/cloud?mac=52:54:00:89:d8:10` would serve the cloud config from the "etcd2" `Spec`.
+Machines are matched to a `Spec` by evaluating group tag requirements from most constraints to least, in a deterministic order.
+Machines may supply extra arguments, but every tag requirement must be satisfied to match a group (i.e. AND operation).
+With the groups defined above, a request to `/cloud?mac=52:54:00:89:d8:10` would serve the cloud config from the "etcd2" `Spec`.

-A default group matcher can be defined by omitting the `require` field.
+A default group can be defined by omitting the `require` field.
 Avoid defining multiple default groups as resolution will not be deterministic.

 ### Spec